- Online Training

 Coaching can be a very rewarding profession.
 It can also be challenging, require a lot of schedule flexibility with ever-changing training time, involve seven-day work weeks and twelve-plus hour work days, not to mention the daily meticulous tasks wiping down machines, re-racking weights, and tidying equipment.
 I firmly believe that the foundation of every great strength coach is developed through many hours of those latter tasks, especially if they start out as an intern or graduate assistant.
 I wouldn’t trade the experience of those earlier years in my career when I juggled multiple teams across different weight rooms and practice fields from 6:00am to 7:00pm multiple days each week, and spent many week nights and weekends at extra sessions or competitions.
 It all builds character, confidence, skill, mental endurance, and professional relationships.
-However, if your life is not balanced, working in this field can also lead to career burnout.
-Here are some ways to excel at work while still protecting your enjoyment of coaching and overall mental wellness.
+However, if your life is not balanced, working in this field can also lead to career and coaching burnout.
+Here are some ways to excel at work and prevent coaching burnout so you can protect your enjoyment of coaching and overall mental wellness.

 Schedule Time Away